 My infected finger a week after my medical procedure to drain the infected puss in Bamako

-Off to the Dogon
+Off to Dogon Country

 Niger River Near Mopti